comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 fi

 ```
-[The above script shows the algorithms to delete a car]
+[Fig][The above script shows the algorithms to delete a car]

+The following steps summarize the algorithms to delete a car:
+1. Check the existance and number of arguments.
+If not equal to one, then print "message" and exit.
+If yes, continue.
+1. atribute a variable to the first argument
+1. move to the database directory to locate the car file
+1. check if car exists.
+If not, then print "message" and exit.
+Else, delete the car file and delete the car info in the main car file
+1. Show results in frame

 Summary
 =============
 The summary fucntion displays the total distance travelled by a car.
-  The following steps summarize the algorithms to generate the summary of a car:

-1. Check the number of arguments.
-If 1 continue, if not "message", exit.
-1. Check if the car exists.
-If yes continue, if not "message", exit.
-1. Read the record trips in the car license and for the first word in line (km)
-do summary for all if $1 arg =all

 ```.sh
 #!/bin/bash